About the role

 Become an authorised vaccinator

-A pharmacist or intern pharmacist can choose to become an authorised vaccinator.
+A pharmacist can choose to become an authorised vaccinator.
 The training programme is the same as that for a pharmacist vaccinator.

 People wishing to become authorised vaccinators need to complete training and apply to their local medical officer of health for authorisation.